On Second Thought

 AMBIGUOUS OWNERSHIPWhen everyone assumes someone else is responsible

-When accountability is diffuse, ethical burden dissolves into collective avoidance.
+When accountability is diffuse, ethical responsibility dissolves into shared assumption.
 People assume someone else is raising the concern, asking the question, or drawing the line.
 Eventually no one is.
 The problem persists not because anyone chose to ignore it, but because the system made it easy for everyone to assume it belonged to someone else.
+The product ships with a known risk because three teams each assumed one of the others had escalated it.

-REWARD MISALIGNMENTWhen outcomes are rewarded but process is punished
+REWARD MISALIGNMENTWhen outcomes are rewarded but process is ignored

 ALWAYS-ON EXPECTATIONSWhen availability becomes the measure of commitment

 When responsiveness is the primary signal of dedication, recovery disappears and judgment deteriorates.
-Exhaustion quietly becomes normalized — not as a problem to solve, but as evidence of seriousness.
-Leaders in this environment don't fail because they stop caring.
-They fail because they never stop long enough to think clearly.
+Exhaustion quietly becomes a credential — not evidence of a problem, but evidence of seriousness.
+Leaders in this environment don't drift from their values because they stop caring.
+They lose their way because they never stop long enough to think clearly.
+The most consequential decisions in many organizations are made by people who have not had an uninterrupted hour of thinking time in weeks.

 LANGUAGE EROSIONWhen inevitability language removes moral agency